bkieft-usa/jgi_integration/readthedocs/run.md

 2. Double-click the workflow notebook `/integration_workflow.ipynb` in the left menu navigator to bring it into the workspace.

-3. Double-click the configuration files in `/input_data/config/*.yml` to bring them into the workspace.
+3. Double-click the data processing and analysis configuration files in `/input_data/config/*.yml` to bring them into the workspace.
 The JupyterLab interface will open the files in a text editor for you to change parameters during analyses.

 4. Run a workflow with all default parameters: